 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Infomercial Fails refer to montage videos or animated GIFs of actors struggling to do basic tasks, to show how this everyday task would be difficult without the advertised products.
-These struggles are often over-exaggerated in a humorous, unbelievable manner.
+Infomercial Fails refer to montage videos or animated GIFs of actors struggling to perform basic tasks, which are often over-exaggerated in a humorous, unbelievable manner.

-The same month, food blog Serious Eats featured both compilations on their blog.
+The same month, the food blog Serious Eats highlighted both compilations.
 In 2011, infomercial compilations appeared on Pleated Jeans, Neatorama and I Waste So Much Time.
-In January 2012, a single topic blog titled “Infomercial Problems” launched, mainly sharing videos of the strange behavior exhibited in these commercials.
+In January of 2012, a single topic blog titled “Infomercial Problems” launched, which featured videos of the strange behavior exhibited in these commercials.
 In August of that year, the Huffington Post highlighted additional informercial fails.
 The same month, a photo album of 141 infomercial GIFs was created on Imgur.
 Two days later, a thread appeared on 4chan’s /wsg/ board (Work-Safe GIF), asking users to post additional infomercial GIFs.

-Series of these GIFs were featured on Uproxx and Buzzfeed on September 26th, 2012.
-On October 21st, 2012, a GIF featuring a family overreacting to a mother spilling soda (shown below) was submitted to the /r/funny subreddit, which managed to gain over 4,700 upvotes and over 600 comments.
+On September 26th, 2012, compilations of informercial fail GIFs were featured on Uproxx and Buzzfeed..
+On October 21st, a GIF featuring a family overreacting to a mother spilling soda (shown below) was submitted to the /r/funny subreddit, which managed to gain over 4,700 upvotes and over 600 comments.
 A day later, the subreddit /r/wheredidthesodago was launched, dedicated to animated GIFs of out-of-context or absurd moments from infomercials.
-Within three months, the subreddit has managed to gain more than 125,000 subscribers, becoming the fast growing subreddit within the site.
-In December 2012, another collection of these GIFs was shared on /r/Funny, gaining more than 4400 upvotes and 1600 points overall.
-Additionally, as of February 2013, there are more than 1700 search results for “bad infomercial” on YouTube.
+Within three months, the subreddit accumulated upwards of 125,000 subscribers.
+In December 2012, another collection of GIFs was shared on /r/Funny, gaining more than 4,400 upvotes and 1,600 points overall.
+Additionally, as of February 2013, there are more than 1,700 search results for the keywords “bad infomercial” on YouTube.